 - Turn off your mains gas supply, if you know how to.

 - Turn off all gas appliances.

-- Open doors and windows to get rid of the gas.
+- Open doors and windows to ventilate the property.

 - Don’t turn any electrical switches on or off – light switches or doorbells.

-- Don’t use matches, naked flames or cigarettes.
+- Don’t use matches, naked flames or cigarette

 Carbon monoxide (CO) – can kill but you can’t see, taste it or smell it.